 3. Major damages

 Selling a house with leaky plumbing, broken air conditioning/heating, and other major problems on the MLS is difficult.
 Every day your house is on the market it costs you in utilities and missed opportunities for that revenue.
-Selling a home in need of major repairs to an investor relieves you of the time and cost of repairs.
+Selling a home in poor condition to an investor relieves you of the time and cost of repairs.

 4. Needs to close on a specific timeframe